pietrom16/PrecompData/README.md

 - Precompute regular grid, n dimensional functions.
 - Precompute irregular grid, n dimensional functions.
+- Test whether it is worth to precompute the data, in terms of performance and memory requirements.
 - Load data from file.
 - Second degree (quadratic) interpolation.